 TCM: From your Toyota videos it appears that you mainly focus on British Columbia for your photography.

 Chris: That’s true, at least for the Toyota videos.
 I love traveling to the United States, but I haven’t been this year.
-My favorite spots are in the Bella Coola Valley, which is in the north central coast of British Columbia.
+My favorite spots are in the Bella Coola Valley, which is on the north-central coast of British Columbia.
 It’s remote and is an incredibly beautiful area with rich wildlife.
 That area has a special draw to me.

 I enjoy myself the most when I settle into an area.
 That’s when I get the greatest and most satisfying photos.
 It may have taken a big effort to get there, but I leave with a unique memory.